lrlucena/whilelang/README.md

 print "Enter the second number:";
 b := read;
 sum := a + b;
-print "The sum is:";
+print "The sum is: ";
-write sum
+print sum
 ````

 Fibonacci Sequence